 Trust in Ticking

 High-end specialty fabrics are a big part of the design toolbox, but a few well-priced workhorses can be super handsome and budget-friendly.
 Think of the residence of John Loring, design director of Tiffany & Co, who covered every piece of gorgeous furniture in his house in inexpensive mattress ticking.
-We have covered an 18th-century French sofa in our own home in a simple affordable stripe ticking.
+We have covered an 18th-century French sofa in our own country house in a simple affordable olive-coloured stripe ticking.

 Paper the Pantry

 Add wallpaper in unexpected places.
 If you are forced to cancel plans for your pantry (or wardrobes) with built-in cabinetry due to budget.
 Bold floral paper under open shelving can end up being much more powerful and punchy.
 Sometimes value engineering can work out in your favour.
 Imagination makes you more creative.

 Double the Rugs

 If you are uncomfortable spending on a large-scale custom or antique rug, consider laying a simple and inexpensive sisal from Pottery Barn as a large base.
 Then you can opt for a vintage rug layered on top that is a bit more expensive, but even at a smaller scale it will provid the visual interest and warmth you are might be looking for.

 Sub Aluminum for Steel

 Steel windows and doors are so popular right now, but the price can be staggering.
 You can create a similar look with an aluminium product that resembles steel – it’s all about the proportions.
 You want the stiles that divide the glass and the frame around the door or window as thin as possible.
 The mullions should be about 70cm to look like metal windows, but will cost a lot less in aluminium.
 The graphic, grid quality is really effective in the context of the house.
 The trick is also to limit the use of the windows and doors to the most impactful areas of the home, the entryway and double-height hall or living area.